 To learn more about ortho-k or to schedule a consultation, call James Tracey Eye Care today!

-James Tracey Eye Care offers myopia management to patients from Midland Park, Midtown, Wyckoff, and Woodcliff Lake, New York and surrounding communities.
+James Tracey Eye Care offers myopia management to patients from Midland Park, Midtown, Wyckoff, and Woodcliff Lake, New Jersey and surrounding communities.

 Q: Who is a candidate for Ortho-K?